diegomart2000/SpotShotParty/README.md

 Abstracting the access to db.

 ### Frontend
-It's built on top of React, Redux for state management, Sagas to tigger side effects.
-Css and styling is done with css modules/Sass and Styled components for convenience.
-Also features a Redux middleware to dispatch events from Socketio.
-Everything built with webpack and Workbox to make it a Progressive Web App.
+It's built on top of `React`, `Redux` for state management, `Sagas` to tigger side effects.
+Css and styling is done with `css modules`/`Sass` and `Styled components` for convenience.
+Also features a Redux middleware to dispatch events from Socket.io.
+Everything built with `Webpack 4` and `Workbox` to make it a Progressive Web App.

 The Front is architected with following layers: